kubernetes-sigs/gateway-api/site-src/concepts/choosing-route-types.md

 ```
 ### TLSRoute (Promoted)

-Use this when your application uses TLS and you want the Gateway to pass encrypted traffic directly to the backend without decrypting it.
+Use `TLSRoute` when your application uses TLS and the Gateway should **not** decrypt the traffic.
+Routing is based only on **SNI (Server Name Indication)**.

 Common scenarios include:

 - End-to-end TLS encryption
-- Applications that manage their own certificates
+- Applications that handle their own certificates
-- Routing based only on the SNI (TLS hostname)

-TLSRoute does not support HTTP-level routing such as paths or headers.
-Use this only when the Gateway should not terminate TLS.

-Example:
+- Routing TLS protocols without HTTP parsing (including HTTPS passthrough)

+`TLSRoute` cannot match HTTP paths or headers because the traffic remains encrypted.

+**Example:**

 ```yaml
 kind: TLSRoute